IngmarBitter/defenders/md/Salvation/Baptism.md

 * Being regenerated and being made spiritually alive and given our new soft heart during the baptism means that before the baptism we are still unsaved, spiritually dead persons who do not desire to please God.
 This view must maintain that nonetheless we are able to commit to being baptized which is an act that pleases God.
 * The accounts in Acts where the timing of baptism and receiving the Holy Spirit are recorded and are never simultaneous must be considered exceptions to the rule.
 Even though there is not a single explicit example that aligns with the rule, the rule still holds, as it is derived from teaching verses rather than historical account verses.

-The *obedient-faith view*, that makes *baptism sufficient condition for salation*, but *not a necessarry one*, needs to make these "stretches" in interpretation:
+The *obedient-faith view*, that makes obedient faith a sufficient condition for salvation, and baptism not a necessary one, needs to make these "stretches" in interpretation:

 * The teaching verses where baptism is linked to salvation need to imply obedient faith and/or have only symbolic meaning and not describe the saving act at the moment of baptism.